natesworks/haccwiki/src/content/docs/guides/frida/offline-battles.md

 How though?

-The battle type is the 3rd argument of HomePage::startGame, and offline battle type is 3, so we need to patch the argument number 3 to make it always 3.
+The battle type is the 3rd argument of HomePage::startGame, and offline battle type is 4 (index 3 as it starts from 0), so we need to patch the argument number 4 to make it always 3.

 But first we need to find HomePage::startGame!